hackerwins/homepage-old/docs/main/index.md

 ## About Yorkie

-Yorkie is an open source document store for building collaborative applications.
-Yorkie provides synchronization primitives such as JSON-like document and Peer Awareness API to easily develop real-time collaborative applications.
+Yorkie is an open source document store for building collaborative applications such as [Google Docs](https://docs.google.com/) and [Figma](https://www.figma.com/).
+To achieve that, Yorkie provides synchronization primitives such as JSON-like document and Peer Awareness API.

-Yorkie consists of Document, Client, and Agent.
+Yorkie consists of Client, Document, and Agent.

+- [Client](./js-sdk#client): Client is a normal client that can communicate with the Agent.
+We can synchronize the changes of the document by using Client.
-- Document: Document is a CRDT-based data type.
+- [Document](./js-sdk#document): Document is a CRDT-based data type.
 We can representing the model of the application.
 And we can edit it even while offline.
-- Client: Client is a normal client that can communicate with the Agent.
-We can synchronize the changes of the document by using Client.
-- Agent: Agent receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.
+- [Agent](./agent): Agent receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.

 High-level overview of Yorkie is as follows:

  ```
- Client "A" (Go)                 Agent                        Mongo DB
+ Client "A" (Go)                 Agent                        MemDB or MongoDB
 ┌───────────────────┐           ┌────────────────────────┐   ┌───────────┐
 │  Document "D-1"   │◄─Changes─►│  Collection "C-1"      │   │ Changes   │
 │  { a: 1, b: {} }  │           │ ┌───────────────────┐  │◄─►│ Snapshots │